Creating TrustWeave Plugins

 }

-2. Create service file: META-INF/services/com.trustweave.did.DidMethodProvider
+2. Create service file: META-INF/services/org.trustweave.did.DidMethodProvider

 1